opencog/sensory/opencog/atoms/irc/README.md

 Disjuncts (Sheaf sections)
 ==========================
-Sheaf sections (aka disjuncts) are a way of indicating partial graphical networks, having both "closed" portions (edges between vertexes) and "open" portions (unconnected jigsaw connectors).
+Sheaf sections (aka disjuncts) are a way of indicating partial graphical networks, having both "closed" portions (edges between vertices) and "open" portions (unconnected jigsaw connectors).
 The unconnected connectors are offers of future possibilities: hypothetical possible worlds.
 The prototype section of computing is the lambda of lambda